Liouville conformal field theory and the quantum zipper: Introduction

 \subsubsection{Reversibility of whole plane $\SLE_\kappa$ when $\kappa > 8$}

 For $\kappa \in (0,8]$, chordal SLE is reversible in the following sense.
-Let $f: \bbH\to \bbH$ be a conformal automorphism with $f(0) = \infty$ and $f(\infty) = 0$.
-If $\eta$ is $\SLE_\kappa$ in $\bbH$ from $0$ to $\infty$, then the time-reversal of $f \circ \eta$ has the same law as $\eta$ up to time-reparametrization \cite{zhan-reversibility, ig3}.
+Let $f: {\mathbb H}\to {\mathbb H}$ be a conformal automorphism with $f(0) = \infty$ and $f(\infty) = 0$.
+If $\eta$ is $\SLE_\kappa$ in ${\mathbb H}$ from $0$ to $\infty$, then the time-reversal of $f \circ \eta$ has the same law as $\eta$ up to time-reparametrization \cite{zhan-reversibility, ig3}.
 However, reversibility fails for $\kappa > 8$ chordal $\SLE_\kappa$ \cite{ig4}.

-\emph{Whole-plane SLE} is a variant of SLE in $\C$ that starts at $\infty$ and targets $0$.
+\emph{Whole-plane SLE} is a variant of SLE in ${\mathbb C}$ that starts at $0$ and targets $\infty$.
 Its reversibility was established by \cite{zhan-rev-whole-plane} for $\kappa \leq 4$ and \cite{ig4} for $\kappa \in (4,8]$.
 For $\kappa > 8$ the reversibility of whole-plane $\SLE_\kappa$ was conjectured in \cite{vw-loewner-kufarev} via reversibility of the $\kappa \to \infty$ large deviations rate function, which they obtained from a field-foliation coupling they interpret as describing a ``$\kappa \to \infty$ radial mating-of-trees''.
-Inspired by \cite{vw-loewner-kufarev}, in future work with Pu Yu we establish a radial mating-of-trees using the LCFT quantum zipper, then exploit mating-of-trees reversibility and LCFT reversibility to show whole-plane $\SLE_\kappa$ reversibility for $\kappa > 8$.
+With Yu \cite{ay-reversibility}, we establish a radial mating-of-trees using the LCFT zipper, then use mating-of-trees reversibility and LCFT reversibility to show whole-plane $\SLE_\kappa$ reversibility for $\kappa > 8$.